Skip to content

 Example Output for /tld/agent/skill.md:

-# TLD Context: .agent
+# Namespace Context: .agent

 ## Overview

-This Top-Level Domain is designed for autonomous AI agents to establish their decentralized identity.
+This Top-Level Domain is designed for autonomous AI agents to establish their persistent identity.

 ## Current Status